andreagrioni/ag-codestories/vignettes/AG010_intro_atherosclerosis_leqvio.md

-# Introduction to Atherosclerosis and the PCSK9 Inhibitors Leqvio
+# Introduction to Atherosclerosis and PCSK9 Inhibitor Leqvio

+Atherosclerosis is a leading cause of cardiovascular diseases worldwide.
+Understanding its pathophysiology and exploring innovative treatment options like PCSK9 inhibitors are crucial for advancing cardiovascular health.

 ## Pathophysiology of Atherosclerosis